-The University was established as an independent higher education institution under Section 121 of the Education Reform Act 1988 and is a recognised body with taught degree awarding powers.
+The University was established as an independent higher education institution under Section 121 of the Education Reform Act 1988, and is a recognised body with taught degree awarding powers.
 The University is regulated by the Office for Students (OfS).
-Information about the University's status can be found on the Off Register and on the list of recognised bodies published on the UK Government (GOV.UK) website.
-The Off regulatory framework came fully into force from 1 August 2019.
-As part of its registration with the Off the University is required to satisfy a number of conditions that relate to quality and standards.
+Information about the University's status can be found on the Office for Students (OfS).
+Information about the University's status can be found on the Office for Students (OfS) published on the UK Government (GOV.UK) website.
+The Office framework came fully into force from 1 August 2019.
+As part of its registration with the Office for Students is required to satisfy a number of conditions that relate to quality and standards.

 Prior to 2016, the University was quality assured by the QAA.
+Read the latest review.